isodiff/SqueezeBot/index.md

 # SqueezeBot (also known as Blahaj Maid)
+Rain... if only it could cleanse the corrupt souls of this world.
 Includes several fun commands to entertain you and your friends, as well as moderation commands to punish bad behaving users.
 ***